Here It Goes Again: In popular culture

 According to MTV Games's Paul McGooyer, the video game Rock Band helped to spur further interest in the band.
-The E3 2016 trailer for Lego Dimensions features the song.
-This song featured in the NBC sitcom Scrubs in the sixth-season episode "My Mirror Image".
-Parodies of the video have appeared on The Simpsons, The Fairly OddParents, Foster's Home for Imaginary Friends, and Kuu Kuu Harajuku (created by Gwen Stefani).
+The E3 2016 trailer for Lego Dimensions features the song, as well as the 2007 theme park simulation game Thrillville: Off the Rails.
+This song featured in the NBC sitcom Scrubs in the sixth-season episode "My Mirror Image," as well as in the 2011 film Bucky Larson: Born to Be a Star.
+Parodies of the video have appeared on The Simpsons, The Fairly OddParents, Foster's Home for Imaginary Friends, Kuu Kuu Harajuku (created by Gwen Stefani), and Hey Duggee.